ZAWAJAN/Acapulco-Sensors/Camera/README.md

 	 sudo apt-get install imagemagick
 	 ```
 2. **Enable the Camera Module:**
-	- Make sure yuur camrea is connected and works properly.
+	- Make sure your camera is connected and works properly.
 	- Check the [camera dcumentation](https://www.raspberrypi.com/documentation/computers/camera_software.html)
 	- Or alternatively the simple [starters guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/0)
 3. **Install and Compile Radiance:**
-	- Compiling Radiance on Raspberry Pi can be challanging, especially on newer OS like Bookworm.
+	- Compiling Radiance on Raspberry Pi can be challenging, especially on newer OS like Bookworm.
 	- Refer to the [Radiance Compile Guide](docs/03_Camera_Software_Radiance_Compile.md) to get instructions on
 	how to do it properly, so every app will work.
 4. **First run:**
 	- Go to the [Usage Instructions](#usage-instructions) and check if things work.
 	- Before [Camera Calibration](#hdr-camera-calibration) process, you can only make a basic HDR image, as you don't
-	have the neccessary parameters for Radiance correction executables.
+	have the necessary parameters for Radiance correction executables.
 ## HDR Camera calibration

 Each camera module and fisheye lens is different, even if they come from the same manufacturer and the same line.

-That's why it's important to apply corrections to the HDR image taken based on those discrepencies.
+That's why it's important to apply corrections to the HDR image taken based on those discrepancies.
 Those corrections
 	are applied with various Radiance apps in the main [bash script](src/code/run_hdrcapture.sh) in consecutive lines after creating
 	an HDR image.